erikfredner/tap-2024/README.md

   - Determining relative frequencies of text classes in a corpus
   - Prioritize research tasks for human labor vs. automation
 - Why are LLMs useful for text classification?
+  - Matching or exceeding human performance at lower cost
 - What are the limitations of LLMs for text classification?

 ### Technical introduction